 The contractor and Sam discussed the weathering details for this unusual triangular rooflight.

 We recently received a notification that our competition entry to the RIBA Journal Multi-Generational Living Competition has been shortlisted!
 The project titled 'Back Garden City' proposes building new single storey dwellings in the rear gardens of 1930's suburbia to provide affordable housing for first time buyers, adult offspring living at home, or downsizing elderly residents.
+The competition entry was adapted from our on-going work with Knowle West Media Centre and their We Can Make project.
 We'll all be heading to London for the awards ceremony on the 19th September!
 Watch this space - our entry will feature in the September issue of the prestigious RIBA Journal.

 The new cafe at Mivart Studios in Easton is taking shape!
 Created by knocking through two old studios and some careful design of back-of-house facilities, the room is well lit by some huge windows to the street... it should be a wonderful, light and inviting space .